wenxiangcong-sys/wenxiangcong-sys.github.io/_pages/home.md

 <!-- Include all compiled plugins (below), or include individual files as needed -->
 <script src="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/js/bootstrap.min.js"></script>

-Our focus is on medical imaging, with an emphasis on x-ray CT, multi-modality/multi-scale imaging, and deep reconstruction and analysis.
-We have been continuously funded by federal agencies and leading companies.
-Our world-class collaboration network includes industry leaders and top academic institutions such as
+Our focus is on medical imaging, with an emphasis on X-ray CT, photoacoustic imaging, and image reconstruction and analysis.
+We are developing theories, methods, software, and hardware systems.
-GE Healthcare,
-MARS Bioimaging,
-FDA, SBU, JHU,
-Harvard, Stanford, Yale,
-MSK Cancer Center,
-Wake Forest, UMass Lowell,
-Albany Medical Center,
-HSS (Hospital for Special Surgery), and others.
-Together, we are developing theories, methods, software, systems, and workflows to shape the future of healthcare.

-We are grateful for all collaborators and funding agencies especially [National Institutes of Health](https://www.nih.gov/), [GE Healthcare](https://www.gehealthcare.com/), [Nvidia](https://www.nvidia.com/en-us/), and [Rensselaer Polytechnic Institute](https://www.rpi.edu).
+We are grateful for all collaborators and funding agencies especially [National Institutes of Health](https://www.nih.gov/), and [Nvidia](https://www.nvidia.com/en-us/).

 <figure class="fourth">